unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-unmount filesystem in the emperor after the vassal has been started
+``help``: unmount filesystem in the emperor after the vassal has been started

 wait-for-interface
 ******************